Faunalytics: Research

-Faunalytics also maintains a research library with over 5,000 summaries of external research studies on animal related issues.
+Faunalytics also maintains a research library with over 6,000 summaries of external research studies on animal related issues.
 They also produce a series called "Faunalytics Fundamentals", a collection of animal protection topic overviews illustrated using infographics and graphs, and other interactive visual resources for animal advocates.

 Animal Charity Evaluators review

 Animal Charity Evaluators (ACE) named Faunalytics as one of its Standout Charities in since its 2015 annual charity recommendations.
 ACE designates as Standout Charities those organizations which they do not feel are as strong as their Top Charities, but which excel in at least one way and are exceptionally strong compared to animal charities in general.
 ACE reviews organizations designated as a Standout Charity every other year.

 In its December 2019 review of Faunalytics, ACE cites Faunalytics' strengths as its focus on an important field (creating and promoting research) and its publication of important research on topics related to effective animal advocacy.
 Their review states that Faunalytics' research projects are highly transparent, publicly available, and seem to be the result of an impact-focused project prioritization process.
 According to ACE, their weakness is that the effects of their programs on animals are indirect and difficult to measure.

 ACE named Faunalytics as one of three of its Top Charities in 2021.
 The ACE review highlights the value of research as an important contribution to farmed animal protection, and Faunalytics' impact and effectiveness.

 In 2023, ACE decided to move to only one tier: Recommended Charities.
 Faunalytics was again named a Recommended Charity in 2023.
+As of 2025, Faunalytics is not listed as a Recommended Charity.